 A material item is an item of expenditure or income that is unusual in scale and non-recurring.
-In 2022/23 the following material items are not disclosed on the face of the CIES and therefore separately disclosed:
+In 2023/24 the following material items are not disclosed on the face of the CIES and therefore separately disclosed:

 • In 2022/23, the Council successfully bid for £1.7m grant funding from the Greater London Authority (GLA) Right to Buy Buyback fund to support an acquisitions programme aimed at increasing the supply of affordable housing in the Borough.
-In total the Council purchased 17 properties at a total acquisition cost of £5.2 million (average £307,000 per unit).
-As the Council is not listed as a Registered Provider of Social Housing an agreement has been reached between the GLA and Richmond Housing Partnership (RHP) which will involve the properties being leased to RHP for them to let and manage.
+No further grant was received in 2023/24.
+In total the Council purchased 17 properties at a total acquisition cost of £5.2m (average £307,000 per unit).
+As the Council was not at that time listed as a Registered Provider of Social Housing an agreement has been reached between the GLA and Richmond Housing Partnership (RHP) which will involve the properties being leased to RHP for them to let and manage.
 It is envisaged that these will be ready for first let during 2023/24.